zslajchrt/zslajchrt.github.io/_posts/2015-08-27-developing-protean-applications-part6.md

 ####Summary

+* There are two statements creating the registered user's mail instance; the only difference is that the former creates an instance with the additional `Premium` trait.
+It is obvious that if there were another dimension, which should be expressed by type, such as gender, it would lead to further bifurcation.
+It follows, that modeling multidimensional objects by means of static traits is practically impossible for a higher number of dimensions because of the combinatorial explosion of instantiating statements.

-We still need to clone the state of both preexisting `employee` and `registeredUser` instances.
+* We still need to clone the state of both preexisting `employee` and `registeredUser` instances.
 The adoption methods are annoying.

-`EmployeeUserMail` and `RegisteredUserMail` are now more general since they extend `UserMail` and not `DefaultUserMail`.
+* `EmployeeUserMail` and `RegisteredUserMail` are now more general since they extend `UserMail` and not `DefaultUserMail`.

-`VirusDetector` trait is specified twice; this duplicity may cause several problems:

-1. `VirusDetector` contains a virus counter, which will exist in two copies.
-It may cause problems when monitoring the counter, for example.
-2. The two `VirusDetector` instances may unnecessarily use more system resources
-3. When refactoring it is easy to omit some VirusDetector's occurrence
+* It would make sense to share one `VirusDetector` instance between the employee and the registered user. `VirusDetector` contains a virus counter, which could count the per person and not per `Employee` and `RegisteredUser` separately.
+However, static traits do not allow such a construction.
 A solution could be to apply the `VirusDetector` as a trait of `AlternatingUserMail`.
 Unfortunately, in such a case the virus detector's `validateEmail` method would not be invoked from `DefaultUserMail.sendEmail` because of delegation.

-The complete type information propagates well until the instantiation of the `AlternatingUserMail`.
+* The complete type information propagates well until the instantiation of the `AlternatingUserMail`.
 Therefore the client must be still tightly coupled with `AlternatingUserMail` and nothing really changes from his perspective.

-If only that were possible to overcome this last obstacle.
-Then we would get the ideal implementation of the mail service with lossless propagation of types.